-Since the DataflowStream API as well as the semantics of its use are very different from the one defined by Dataflow(Read/Write)Channel, adapters have to be used in order to allow DataflowStreams to be used with other dataflow elements.
-The DataflowStreamReadAdapter class will wrap a DataflowStream with necessary methods to read values, while the DataflowStreamWriteAdapter class will provide write methods around the wrapped DataflowStream.
+Since the DataflowStream API as well as the semantics of its use are very different from the one Dataflow(Read/Write)Channel, adapters have to be used in order to allow DataflowStreams to b dataflow elements.
+The DataflowStreamReadAdapter class will wrap a DataflowStream with nece read values, while the DataflowStreamWriteAdapter class will provide write methods around the DataflowStream.

-It is important to mention that the DataflowStreamWriteAdapter is thread safe allowing multiple threads to add values to the wrapped DataflowStream through the adapter.
-On the other hand, DataflowStreamReadAdapter is designed to be used by a single thread.
+It is important to mention that the DataflowStreamWriteAdapter is thread safe allowing threads to add values to the wrapped DataflowStream through the adapter.
+On the ot DataflowStreamReadAdapter is designed to be used by a single thread.

-To minimize the overhead and stay in-line with the DataflowStream semantics, the DataflowStreamReadAdapter class is not thread-safe and should only be used from within a single thread.
-If multiple threads need to read from a DataflowStream, they should each create their own wrapping DataflowStreamReadAdapter.
+To minimize the overhead and stay in-line with the DataflowStream semantics, the DataflowStreamReadAdapter class is not thread-safe and should only be used from v single thread.
+If multiple threads need to read from a DataflowStream, they should ea their own wrapping DataflowStreamReadAdapter.

-Thanks to the adapters DataflowStream can be used for communication between operators or selectors, which expect Dataflow(Read/Write)Channels.
+Thanks to the adapters DataflowStream can be used for communication between operators or se Dataflow(Read/Write)Channels.

-'''

-import groovyx.gpars.dataflow.DataflowQueue

-import groovyx.gpars.dataflow.stream.DataflowStream

-import groovyx.gpars.dataflow.stream.DataflowStreamReadAdapter

-{\color{red} \textbf{import}} \ \texttt{groovyx.gpars.dataflow.stream.DataflowStreamWriteAdapter}

-import static groovyx.gpars.dataflow.Dataflow.selector

-import static groovyx.gpars.dataflow.Dataflow.operator

-^{} Demonstrates the use of DataflowStreamAdapters to allow dataflow operators to use DataflowStreams
+''' import groovyx.gpars.dataflow.DataflowQueue import groovyx.gpars.dataflow.stream.DataflowStream import groovyx.gpars.dataflow.stream.DataflowStreamReadAdapter import groovyx.gpars.dataflow.stream.DataflowStreamWriteAdapter import static groovyx.gpars.dataflow.Dataflow.selector import static groovyx.gpars.dataflow.Dataflow.operator Demonstrates the use of DataflowStreamAdapters to allow dataflow operators to use DataflowStreams

 final DataflowStream a = new DataflowStream()

 final DataflowStream b = new DataflowStream()

 def aw = new DataflowStreamWriteAdapter(a)

 def bw = new DataflowStreamWriteAdapter(b)

 def ar = new DataflowStreamReadAdapter(a)

 def br = new DataflowStreamReadAdapter(b)

 def result = new DataflowQueue()

 def op1 = operator(ar, bw) {

 bindOutput it

 def op2 = selector([br], [result]) {

 result << it

+}

 aw << 1

 aw << 2

+aw << 3

 assert([1, 2, 3] == [result.val, result.val, result.val])

-op1.stop(
+opl.stop()

 op2.stop()

-op2.join(
+op1.join()

+op2.join()

 '''

-Also the ability to select a value from multiple DataflowChannels can only be used through an adapter around a DataflowStream:
+Also the ability to select a value from multiple DataflowChannels can only be used through an ad DataflowStream :

 '''

 import groovyx.gpars.dataflow.Select

 import groovyx.gpars.dataflow.stream.DataflowStream

 import groovyx.gpars.dataflow.stream.DataflowStreamReadAdapter

 import groovyx.gpars.dataflow.stream.DataflowStreamWriteAdapter

 import static groovyx.gpars.dataflow.Dataflow.select

 import static groovyx.gpars.dataflow.Dataflow.task

 Demonstrates the use of DataflowStreamAdapters to allow dataflow select to select on DataflowStreams

+/

 final DataflowStream a = new DataflowStream()

 final DataflowStream b = new DataflowStream()

 def aw = new DataflowStreamWriteAdapter(a)

 def bw = new DataflowStreamWriteAdapter(b)

 def ar = new DataflowStreamReadAdapter(a)

 def br = new DataflowStreamReadAdapter(b)

 final Select<?> select = select(ar, br)

+task {

 aw << 1

 aw << 2

 aw << 3

 assert 1 == select().value

 assert 2 == select().value

 assert 3 == select().value

+task {

 bw << 4

 aw << 5

 bw << 6

 def result = (1..3).collect{select()}.sort{it.value}

 assert result.value == [4, 5, 6]

 assert result.index == [1, 0, 1]

 '''

-If you don't need any of the functional queue DataflowStream-special functionality, like generation, filtering or mapping, you may consider using the DataflowBroadcast class instead, which offers the publish-subscribe communication model through the DataflowChannel interface.
+If you don't need any of the functional queue DataflowStream-special functionality, lik generation, filtering or mapping, you may consider using the DataflowBroadcast class which offers the publish-subscribe communication model through the DataflowChann interface.